alkacon/opencms-core/STORAGE.md

 - deduplicating identical binary content by SHA-512 hash to reduce storage usage
 - keeping large blobs out of the `CMS_CONTENTS.FILE_CONTENT` and `CMS_OFFLINE_CONTENTS.FILE_CONTENT` database columns
 - storing blobs in the database, on a file system, or in S3-compatible object storage
-- delivering externally stored large media files (Audio, Video, PDF) directly from the storage backends with HTTP range requests
+- delivering large media files (Audio, Video, PDF) with HTTP range requests

 The storage implementation supports gradual migration from classic database content storage to dedicated blob storage.
 Storage delivery is also an optional feature supplementing the classic delivery via the static export folder.